-In this section, some existing solutions (in Belgium or abroad) are reviewed to assess how to address the need of flexibility as defined in section 2.
+In this section, some existing solutions (in Belgium or abroad) are reviewed to assess how to address the needs described in section 2.

 Closed Distribution Systems

 As per section 3.3, Annex 14 of the Access Contract provides a solution for a physical split of BRP responsibility perimeters downstream of an Elia Access Point.